 Actionable Intelligence (Security Assesment + Environmental-Societal-Migration Impact Assessment) = Risks Mitigation (Developing Solutions)

 Debasis Dash is an Asia Analyst based in Kuala Lumpur, Malaysia.
-At present, he is pursuing his Master’s research in Indo-Pacific security architecture at the University of Malaya (UM), Kuala Lumpur.
+At present, he is pursuing Master’s research in Indo-Pacific security architecture at the University of Malaya (UM), Kuala Lumpur.
 He has an interdisciplinary background with the 1st degree (B.Tech EEE) and 2nd degree (M.A Strategic and Defence Studies) and has worked with defense think tanks and commercial market intelligence firm in its aerospace and defense team.
-His works and views have been featured in Radio Free Asia (United States), CLAWS (India) and Global-is-Asian (Singapore), RIAC (Russia) and the Strategy Bridge (U.S).
-His analyses reside at the intersection of strategic trade, Strategic technologies, strategic infrastructure development, and strategic culture to evaluate the dynamics of the Indo-Pacific geostrategic region.
+His works and opinions have been featured in South China Morning Post (Hong Kong), Radio Free Asia (United States), CLAWS (India), Global-is-Asian (Singapore), RIAC (Russia) and the Strategy Bridge (U.S).
+His analyses reside at the intersection of strategic trade, strategic technologies, strategic infrastructure development, and strategic culture to evaluate the dynamics of the Indo-Pacific geostrategic region.

 Manishankar Prasad is a hustler cum consultant having deep expertise in environmental-societal-migration (ESM) risk analysis.
 He has an interdisciplinary academic background with the 1st degree (B.E.
 Biotechnology) and 2nd Degree (M.Sc Environmental Engineering) with a coursework on Sociology.
 He has both operational and academic expertise in sustainable development, urban planning, and migration issues.
 He has worked in Singapore, Oman, and India for a decade both in the policy and consulting space.
 His articles and interviews have been featured in Middle Eastern Institute (MEI, Singapore), BBC, Al Jazeera, The Guardian, and Forbes, among others.